 The use of a chemical weapon in an attack on two people in Salisbury has caused a major diplomatic incident, with the Prime Minister claiming that "either this was a direct act by the Russian State against our country.
 Or the Russian government lost control of this potentially catastrophically damaging nerve agent and allowed it to get into the hands of others."

 Various responses are being considered, and there has been speculation as to how this relates to international instituions and frameworks such as NATO and the UN.
 Could these institutions and international law be helpful in navigating a way through this crisis?
 We explore some of the processes and options which demonstrate how vital multilateral institutions and our rules-based global system are in maintaining security and mitigating the risk of conflict.

 The Chemical Weapons Convention (CWC) and Organisation for the Prohibition of Chemical Weapons (OPCW)

 The United Kingdom and Russia (indeed all countries apart from Egypt, Israel, North Korea and South Sudan) are signatories to the CWC which prohibits the use of chemical weapons and calls for their destruction.
-The OPCW oversees the process of destroying all "category one" chemicals such as those used in the Salisbury attack.
+The OPCW oversees the process of destroying all such chemicals (chemicals that fall under a specific prohibited category or chemicals - such as those used in the Salisbury attack - that are prohibited under the "general purpose criterion").
 The work of OPCW was particularly notable in Syria where, working with the UN's Office of Disarmament Affairs (ODA), they oversaw the destruction of all of the Syrian Government's declared stockpiles, thus significantly limiting the frequency and intensity of chemical attacks in the conflict.